sjbennett123/vindalebynight/content/current_writeups/Into the Everblack/_index.md

 plotline:
 requirements:

-description:  Shortly after the adventurers reach the City of Vindale and enter the Tavern.
-A swarm of Wolves of the Feral Hunt and Bats of Sanguine Reaping descend on the town of Vindale.
-Their numbers seem vast and relentless, after some time they will pull back once they have tested these new adventurers.
+description: The game opens with the players coming into town, along the road are blue/purple torches and Orc heads impaled on spikes.
+Standing infront of the Tavern is a member of the Blackthorn hunter family cloaked in black hiding their face handing out the “Blackthorne’s Guide to Surviving Vindale” to the new coming adventurers.
+The cloaked information vendor will tell them that new adventures haven’t been to Vindale in 3 years now
 synopsis:
 outcomes: